itmd-362-2018/team-demo/README.md

-# team-demo
+# Concert Bookr

-Demo repo for Git in teams.
+An app for booking tickets to concerts.

+## Team Members

+* Karl Stolley